Francis Ford Coppola: Return

-After a 10-year hiatus, Coppola returned to directing with Youth Without Youth in 2007, based on the novella of the same name by Romanian author Mircea Eliade.
-The film was poorly reviewed, currently holding a 30% "rotten" rating on Rotten Tomatoes.
+After a ten-year hiatus, Coppola returned to directing with Youth Without Youth in 2007, based on the novella of the same name by Romanian author Mircea Eliade.
+The film received generally negative reviews from critics.
 It was made for about $19 million and had a limited release, only managing $2,624,759 at the box-office.
 As a result, Coppola announced his plans to produce his own films in order to avoid the marketing input that goes into most films, which are intended to appeal to too wide an audience.